-Berkley's main focus is the exploration and development of its existing properties and diversification into renewable sources of energy.
+Berkley's main focus is the identification and development into renewable sources of energy, in addition to maintaining existing royalty interests in the oil and gas industry.
 In addition to providing management consulting services for photovoltaic power generation projects, the Company is seeking opportunities to acquire and operate photovoltaic power generation projects within Canada.

-Results of Operations for the Three Months Ended March 31, 2016
+Results of Operations for the Nine Months Ended September 30, 2017